-I recently switched my hours to part-time at my job to dedicate more time to the mobile game company I've started on the side.
-In doing this, I wanted to make sure the intellectual property I was creating for my games company would belong to me and wouldn't get tied up in the IP agreement I'd signed with my employer when I started.
+Recently I had some questions about how to operate my side business under the intellectual property agreements I’d signed at my full-time job.
 I needed a lawyer.
 Having little experience working with attorneys before, I had no idea about the right way to go about finding somebody who could help my business succeed while not also bankrupting me.
-Here are a few things I've learned from going through the process.
+Here are a few things I’ve learned from going through the process.

 The first thing to do is to get a list of possibilities together.
 I leveraged my personal contacts as much as possible, asking them for recommendations.
 If you’re on (or know people on) email lists of local entrepreneurs, that’s a great place to ask for suggestions.
 Hacker News can be a great resource also.
 Once I got the list together, I narrowed it down to 6-8 that were highly recommended and seemed to be in line with what I was looking for.